SurvivalThroughArchival/JuicyLoris/README.md

 I wanted a conscise easy to use static library that could be included in Juce Projects, or other C++ projects, and be made with CMake and more modern C++ standards.

 The moving over to modern C++ standards will be gradual, and I'd appreciate any help or advice.
+I have started, the mission being make the library with CMake instead of Auto Conf/AutoMake.
+The other parts are making it at least compile and work by replacing depracted/removed parts of the C++ language, such as changing the auto_ptr to using unique_ptr, and a few other edits.

 There's a reliance on iterators, as the c++ version used to originally write the library didn't have range based for loops.

 There's a number of iffy bits in the code, seemingly lots of raw pointers.

-I've changed the auto_ptr to using unique_ptr, and made a few other edits.
+# Reccomended settings for debugging/testing/development

+Uncomment these lines in the CMakeLists.txt file to see the hideuousness:

+#target_compile_options(AudioPluginExample PRIVATE -Wall)
+#target_compile_options(AudioPluginExample PRIVATE -Werror -Wextra)

+# Quick Notes to potentially have a ganders at:
 These are lines I've made a quick note of:

 //AiffData.cpp - Ln: 65 + 66, fn ln:87 (91,92), 126, // 127, 129, 130,// 154,155,156